rahuls98/cpp-ladder/README.md

 # cpp-ladder
-A repository for tracking work on the way to C++ proficiency.
+This is a repository for tracking work on the way to C++ proficiency.